farzane-yoosefi/Imbalanced-Data-Set/article.md

 res.head(10)
 ```
+# Downsampling

+## Downsample the majority class

-## Downsampling means bringing the majority class size to match the minority class size.
+Downsampling means bringing the majority class size to match the minority class size.

 **replace = False**

-# It means we don't need to create any new samples of data
+It means we don't need to create any new samples of data

 **n_samples = len(minority)**

-# Why three?
-Because we want the majority class to be the same size as our minority class
+Why len(minoroty)?
+Because we want the Downsaampled majority class to be the same size as our minority class
-# Setting it to less than the original data size passed to resample() means we are downsampling.
+Setting it to less than the original data size passed to resample() means we are downsampling.

 **random_state = 33**

-# Controls the randomness to make results reproducible
+Controls the randomness to make results reproducible

 Finaly this is the sample code for Downsampling :